ttrieschfzj/SoftwareDevInScience2021/exercises/part_1.md

 * Gitk documentation: *https://git-scm.com/docs/gitk*

-* git push GitHub authentication fails
+* How to fix error message *"authentication fails"* returned from `git push origin main`

-  In August 2021 the support for password authentication was removed.
+  In August 2021 GitHub removed the support for password authentication.
 Instead, a personal access token or an SSH key-based secure authentication must be used.
-  - Create a user token: *https://github.com/settings/tokens*
+  - For creating a user token go to: *https://github.com/settings/tokens*
   - SSH key

     - To create an SSH key run: